Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 A salsa party at Bernardine

-I googled for culture events in Vilnius.
+I googled for cultural events in Vilnius.
 And found a brief article about the Culture night mentioned by the hostel owner.
 There was no official program posted online.
 But the article mentioned there will be a salsa party at the Bernardine park.

 Having nothing better to do, I went there.
 The salsa party was already in full swing when I arrived.
 Dance-floor was packed and I felt great energy coming from the crowd.